Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md

     - Go to menu `Tools`, `Serial Monitor`.

-        NOTE: If you perform this step that right away after uploading the sketch, the serial monitor will show a similar output on success:
+        If you perform this step right away after uploading the sketch, the serial monitor will show an output similar to the following upon success:

         ```text
         Connecting to WIFI SSID buckaroo